 HOW TO GET TO KAWHAGAN ISLAND

-To reach Kawhagan Island, you’ll have to book a tour which is a full day of island hopping to Sugba Lagoon, Kawhagan Island, and Pamomoan Island.
+To reach Kawhagan Island, you’ll have to book a full day of island hopping tour to Sugba Lagoon, Kawhagan Island, and Pamomoan Island.
 This epic tour also includes lunch and you’ll get all of this for less than $20 USD.

 WHAT TO EXPECT AT KAWHAGAN SANDBAR